JanusGraph/janusgraph/docs/schema/index-management/index-removal.md

     building a new index)
 -   The index type (a string — the name of the edge label or property key on which the vertex-centric index is built).
-This applies only to vertex-centric indexes - leave blank for global graph indexes.
+This applies only to vertex-centric indices - leave blank for global graph indices.

-As noted in the overview, a mixed index must be manually dropped from the indexing backend.
-Neither the MapReduce framework nor the JanusGraphManagement framework will delete a mixed backend from the indexing backend.

-## Executing an Index Removal Job on MapReduce
+## Executing an index removal job on MapReduce

+!!! info
+    This method applies to the following types of indices:

+    - All composite indices

 As with reindexing, the recommended way to generate and run an index removal job on MapReduce is through the `MapReduceIndexManagement`